漢字

 探求する tankyū suru investigate

-Earlier forms like and show a plant with visible roots.¹ The same plant can be seen in for example (modern 奏) which shows the plant being offered with two hands.
+Some scholars take earlier forms like and as a plant with visible roots.¹ In this view the same plant can be seen in (modern 奏) which shows the plant being offered with two hands.
 In ancient times plants often figured in rituals, specifically rituals where favors were being asked.
-One theory about how 求/ got its meaning of seek is that it was not used as a direct representation (i.e. a plant), but as a symbol for the act of the ritual in which it was used: seeking help from the gods
+This allows for the interpretation that 求/ got its meaning of seek not as a direct representation (i.e. a plant), but as a symbol for the act of the ritual in which it was used: seeking help from the gods.² An alternative theory identifies the original shape of 求 as a multi-legged insect, and assumes that 求 was borrowed for its sound.³

-The layout of the box above follows the style of an entry in Henshall’s 1988 book.
+The layout of the box above follows the style of an entry in Henshall’s 1988 book.⁴

 1. Until recently scholars judged 求 to be a depiction of animal fur, based on the assumption that 求 was the protoform of 裘 (fur clothing).
 However, 求 functions in 裘 purely as phonetic, only lending its sound (Ochiai, 2014:222-223).
 More on this below.